 Columbus JMJ Gum Machine

-Nice all original Columbus JMJ Gumball Machine.
+Nice all original Columbus JMJ Antique Gumball Machine.
 Collectors refer to this machine as the “last Columbus.”
 Columbus recalled these due to problem making them rare.
 Made of aluminum, they came in peanut and gumball version.
-The one pictureViewed from the top the globe looks like the letter “D” and only fits this machine.
+The globe looking from top down looks like the letter “D” and only fits this machine.

 Made by R.H.
 Osbrink Mfg Co, / Dixie Nut Co.
 1934

 Bill Ennis writes in the Silent Salesman II he found 2 names for this antique peanut machine.
 In 1934 issue of Coin Machine Journal, it was advertised as the Dixie Nut Machine made by Dixie Nut Co.
 It was finished in bronze.
 In March 1935 issue of the Coin Machine Review it was advertised as the Mity Mite, made by R.H.
 Osbrink Mfg Co

 made by the National Novelty Co c.
 1910.